carlhjal/surfmotion_dev/README.md

 ros2 launch surfmotion_pilz pilz.launch.py
 ```

-The meta information yaml follows the same structure.
+The meta information yaml is expected to be located in the moveit_ctx_launcher package.

 ### Servo notes